Watch Window in Excel (Table of Contents)

 Example #1

-I have a workbook that has different worksheets maintaining the dataset of Products, Employees, Customers, and Orders of ABC organization.
+I have a workbook with different worksheets maintaining the dataset of ABC organization’s Products, Employees, Customers, and Orders.

-As you can see in the above screenshot, as we click on Product in the watch window, it will point towards the cell storing that value.
-From the below screenshot, you can see that while I am working on the employee worksheet, you can keep an eye on other cell’s value of other sheets.
+As you can see in the above screenshot, clicking on Product in the watch window will point toward the cell storing that value.
+From the below screenshot, you can see that while I am working on the employee worksheet, you can keep an eye on other cell values of other sheets.

-The Key Point to note here is these values keep on updating as we do changes in our dataset.
+The Key Point to note here is these values keep on updating as we make changes in our dataset.

-Question for you: Find out the changes you can note in the watch window in both Screenshot 1 and Screenshot 3.
+Question: Find the changes you can note in the watch window in Screenshot 1 and Screenshot 3.

-Answer: Total number of Products and Employees increased by 1 as I made an entry in both the worksheets.
+Answer: Total number of Products and Employees increased by 1 as I entered both worksheets.

-Watch window is an excellent and easy way of keeping an eye on any cell’s value while you are working, and by this, you don’t have to keep shuffling between the sheets to check the values again and again.
+Watch window is an excellent and easy way of keeping an eye on any cell’s value while you are working, and by this, you don’t have to keep shuffling between the sheets to check the values repeatedly.
 Cool, isn’t it?

 Example #2